 - Learn listening skills, independence, front and back floats, kicks, breath control, water entry, and more

-- Be 3 by first day of class
+- Be 3 years old by first day of class

-- Ages 4 to 5 who have taken the Preschool class OR 5 year olds w/o previous lesson experience.
+- Ages 4 to 5 who have taken the Preschool class OR 5 year olds without previous lesson experience.